Quatro de Fevereiro Airport

-Quatro de Fevereiro International Airport (Aeroporto Internacional 4 de Fevereiro, Uwanja wa Ndege wa Kimataifa wa Quatro de Fevereiro), is the main international airport of Angola.
-It is located in the southern part of the capital Luanda, situated in the Luanda Province.
-Quatro de Fevereiro means 4 February, which is an important national holiday in Angola, marking the start of the armed struggle against the Portuguese colonial regime on 4 February 1961.
+Quatro de Fevereiro International Airport (Aeroporto Internacional 4 de Fevereiro), is the old international airport of Luanda, in Angola.
+It is located in the southern part of the city, situated in the Luanda Province.
+Quatro de Fevereiro means "4th February", which is an important national holiday in Angola, marking the start of the armed struggle against the Portuguese colonial regime on 4 February 1961.
 In 2018, about 5.6 million passengers were handled.

-Starting 2024, the airport will be replaced by the new Dr. Antonio Agostinho Neto International Airport.
+It was closed to all commercial flights on 1 March 2026, replaced by Dr. António Agostinho Neto International Airport, located 40 km south of Luanda.

 History

-The construction of the airport began in 1951, in order to serve the capital of the former-Portuguese Overseas Province of Angola.
+The construction of the airport began in 1951, in order to serve the capital of the former Portuguese Overseas Province of Angola.
 It was inaugurated in 1954, by the Portuguese President Craveiro Lopes, which in his honor, the airport was named Aeroporto Presidente Craveiro Lopes (President Craveiro Lopes Airport).

-In August, September, and October 1975 the airport hosted tens of thousands of mostly white Portuguese Angolans fleeing to Lisbon (during Operation Air Bridge) who camped-out while awaiting evacuation flights during the weeks before Angola's Independence.
+In August, September, and October 1975 the airport hosted tens of thousands of mostly white Portuguese Angolans fleeing to Lisbon (during Operation Air Bridge) who camped out while awaiting evacuation flights during the weeks before Angola's Independence.

-Following Angola's independence from Portugal (in November 1975), the airport was renamed Aeroporto Quatro de Fevereiro Internacional (Fourth of February International Airport) to commemorate the events leading to the independence of the state.
+Following Angola's independence from Portugal (in November 1975), in 1976 the airport was renamed Aeroporto Quatro de Fevereiro Internacional (Fourth of February International Airport) to commemorate the events leading to the independence of the state.

+In March 2026, all airline operations were transferred to the new airport Dr. Antonio Agostinho Neto International Airport.